mweskott/nse-nettime-client/README.md

 > `nettime -c myconfig.json book pfefferminzia.consulting 15.03.2017 08:00 16:00`

-You have to define task number aliases in the configuration file.
+You can directly define task number aliases in the configuration file.
+It is much easier to use the command line
+> `nettime alias pfefferminzia.consulting 225487.01.15.02`

+The aliases are stored in the configuration file.
+If no configuration filename is given the user default file is used.

+To list all defined aliases use
+> `nettime alias`

 ### Best practice

 Run the a command with the booking details

 > `nettime book everyday.task 15.03.2017 08:00-16:00`
 Let the command prompt for your password.

 If you want to publish more than on time period per booking, simply type
 > `nettime book everyday.task 22.02.2019 7-9 11-13:30 14-17`

-To list the aliases use
-> nettime alias

 ## API